ned14/outcome/doc/src/content/tutorial/_index.md

 ## Inspecting `result<>`

-Suppose we will be wiriting function `print_halve` that takes an integral number (however big) represented as an `std::string` and outputs a number which is twice smaller:
+Suppose we will be writing function `print_halve` that takes an integral number (however big) represented as an `std::string` and outputs a number which is twice smaller:

 {{% snippet "using_result.cpp" "half_decl" %}}